bohuslavska/Study-projects/FlaskApp_and_WebScraping_Selenium_BeautifulSoup_Newspaper3k/README.md

-# Using BeautifulSoup, Selenium, and Newspaper3k for Web Scraping of Russian Propaganda and Building a Fake News Dataset
+# Web Scraping Russian Propaganda for Building a Fake News Dataset with BeautifulSoup, Selenium, and Newspaper3k

 ### About the Project
 This project was completed as a part of the Fake News Detection with NLP Models course by Gathers.